 Yard

-1. If a school has a student who is at risk of anaphylaxis, sufficient staff on yard duty must be trained in the administration of the Adrenaline Auto-injector (i.e. EpiPen®) to be able to respond quickly to an anaphylactic reaction if needed.
+1. If Sorrento Primary has a student who is at risk of anaphylaxis, sufficient staff on yard duty must be trained in the administration of the Adrenaline Auto-injector (i.e. EpiPen®) to be able to respond quickly to an anaphylactic reaction if needed.

 2. The Adrenaline Auto-injector and each student’s Individual Anaphylaxis Management Plan are easily accessible from the yard, and staff should be aware of their exact location.
 (Remember that an anaphylactic reaction can occur in as little as a few minutes).

-3. Schools must have a Communication Plan in place so the student’s medical information and medication can be retrieved quickly if a reaction occurs in the yard.
+3. Have a Communication Plan in place so the student’s medical information and medication can be retrieved quickly if a reaction occurs in the yard.

 4. Yard Care staff must also be able to identify, by face, those students at risk of anaphylaxis.